Kong/CustomerSuccess/README.md

 ## Running KICK

+Download [kick.sh](tools/kick.sh) to your Mac or Linux machine, and make sure to change the permissions on the file:

+    $ chmod +x kick.sh

-Download [kick.sh](tools/kick.sh) to your Mac or Linux machine, and make sure to change the permissions on the file (i.e., chmod +x kick.sh).
-You can get creative and add kick.sh to your path if you'd like to make execution for flexible.
+You can get creative and add kick.sh to your path if you'd like to make execution more flexible.
+Ok, now take it for a drive:

     $ ./kick.sh -i envs.json